 Simple answer, yes!
 Frankly I am not the kind of wedding photographer who delights in shooting at the same local venues week after week, and for this reason I don’t seek to be on any recommended lists at venues.
 That’s not to say I don’t have my favourite venues, but as a photojournalist, one of the best aspects of the job is to go to new places and see new people.
 So yes, I will travel, as I love to work at new venues.
 Within the UK, I have shot weddings from Cumbria to Devon, from West Wales to Norfolk, North Yorkshire to the Isle of Wight.
-I do charge for travel past 75 miles in total – the cost is agreed before the wedding day, to cover petrol or train fares.
+I do charge for travel past 50 miles in total – the cost is agreed before the wedding day, to cover petrol or train fares.
 If the venue is far away, the cost of overnight accommodation would be added, usually for the night before to avoid the lottery of traffic jams on this island, and possibly for the night after as well.
 Usually the extra cost is not significant.
-For weddings abroad, the costs charged (or paid direct by the client) would include such things as the flights, airport transfers, taxis, accommodation, car rental if needed and meals.
+For weddings abroad, the costs charged (or paid direct by the client) would include such things as the flights, airport transfers, taxis, accommodation, car rental if needed, and meals.
 But this isn’t as expensive as it may sound, if cheap flights are booked well in advance.
-I have shot weddings in various parts of France, Mallorca, Denmark, North Cyprus and Portugal and am very open to further destinations.
+I have shot weddings in various parts of France, Mallorca, Denmark, North Cyprus and Portugal, and am very open to further destinations.

-My standard coverage is from getting ready shots until after the first dance or up to 9pm, whichever comes first.
+My standard coverage is from getting ready shots until after the first dance.
 Up to nine hours coverage.
-I would say that this covers 90% of wedding days.
-If no getting ready shots are wanted, that opens up more space in the coverage for other, maybe more significant, aspects of the day.
+I would say that this covers 95% of wedding days.
+If no getting ready shots are wanted, that opens up more space in the coverage for other aspects of the day.
 Similarly, I don’t run off into the night once the first dance is over, but try to get a flavour of any further partying to finish the coverage off.
-If extra hours of coverage really are needed – in the past I’ve covered a revue being performed, and a several grooms jamming with their own bands – then these would be charged at £250 an hour/part thereof.
-I find most couples do organize a meal for me, but if not, just let me know so I can bring some sandwiches?
+If extra hours of coverage really are needed – in the past I’ve covered a revue being performed, and several grooms jamming with their own bands – then these would be charged at £250 an hour/part thereof.
+I find most couples do organize a meal for me, but if not, just let me know so I can bring some sandwiches.
+Not a problem.